ayush-raj26/Fraud-Risk-Credit-Score/README.md

 ## General info

-The project concerns the anomaly detection in credit cards transactions using machine learning models and Autoencoders.
-The main aim of this project is predict whether a given transaction was a fraud or not.
-The analysis includes data analysis, data preparation and creation model by using Isolation Forest, Local Outlier Factor, Support Vector Machine (OneClassSVM) algorithms and autoencoder model.
+This project focuses on detecting anomalies in credit card transactions using machine learning techniques and autoencoders.
+The primary objective is to predict whether a given transaction is fraudulent or legitimate.
+The workflow includes comprehensive data analysis, preprocessing, and model development using algorithms such as Isolation Forest, Local Outlier Factor (LOF), One-Class Support Vector Machine (OneClassSVM), and deep learning-based autoencoder models.

 ### Dataset

 The dataset contains transactions made by credit cards in two days in 2013 by European cardholders and contains frauds as well.
 It comes from Kaggle and can be find [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 ## Motivation
-The aim of this project is predict whether a given transaction was a fraud.
-The frauds in the credit cards industry are stealing or using stolen cards, or take more an aggressive form such as account takeover, counterfeiting and much more.
-The magnitude of credit card frauds is growing larger each day due to ever-increasing online transactions.
-Anomaly detection is an unsupervised data processing technique to detect anomalies from the dataset.
-Anomalies are data points that stand out amongst other data points in the dataset and do not fit the normal behavior in the data.
-These data points or observations deviate from the dataset’s normal behavioral patterns.
-The anomaly detection is very useful to detect fraud transactions just like in this case.
+The objective of this project is to predict whether a given credit card transaction is fraudulent.
+Credit card fraud can take various forms — from the use of stolen cards to more aggressive tactics such as account takeovers and counterfeiting.
+With the rapid growth of online transactions, the scale and complexity of such frauds continue to rise.

+Anomaly detection, an unsupervised machine learning technique, plays a crucial role in identifying such fraudulent activities.
+It works by spotting unusual data points—called anomalies—that deviate significantly from typical patterns in the dataset.
+These anomalies often signal behavior that doesn't align with normal usage, making this technique particularly effective in identifying suspicious or fraudulent transactions.

 ## Project contains:
 - fraud detection using machine learning models - **Fraud_detection.ipynb**
 - fraud detection using autoencoder model - **Fraud_Autoencoder.ipynb**

 ## Summary
-The main aim of this project was prediction whether a given transaction was a fraud or not.
-The analysis included data analysis, data preparation and creation models by using Isolation Forest, Local Outlier Factor, Support Vector Machine (OneClassSVM) algorithms.
-In the first approach I evaluated our models with a few methods to check which model is the best.
-I used a accuracy score, f1 score, recall and confusion matrix.
-Finally the best model was One Class SVM with recall value 84%.
-That model has the lowest possible False Negatives rate and will be not miss many anomalies.
+The primary goal of this project was to predict whether a given credit card transaction was fraudulent.
+The process involved extensive data analysis, data preprocessing, and the development of machine learning models using Isolation Forest, Local Outlier Factor (LOF), and One-Class Support Vector Machine (OneClassSVM).

-The second part of analysis I used autoencoders model to fraud anomaly detection.
-I built the model only on one-class examples (normal transactions) with no suspicious transactions.
-I evaluated our model with a few methods such as reconstruction error, recall and confusion matrix.
-The model captures 83% of the anomaly data points (based on recall value) and has the low False Negatives rate and will be not miss many anomalies.
+In the first phase, I evaluated the performance of each model using various metrics, including accuracy, F1 score, recall, and the confusion matrix.
+Among these, One-Class SVM emerged as the most effective, achieving a recall of 84%.
+This indicates the model successfully identified the majority of fraudulent cases, minimizing the false negatives — which is critical in fraud detection scenarios.

+In the second phase, I implemented an autoencoder-based approach for anomaly detection.
+The model was trained solely on normal (non-fraudulent) transactions, excluding any suspicious data.
+I assessed its performance using reconstruction error, recall, and the confusion matrix.
+The autoencoder was able to detect 83% of the anomalies based on recall, also maintaining a low false negative rate — ensuring that most fraud cases were successfully identified.

 ## Technologies